 We now briefly describe the structure of this article.
-In the first section, we first review the construction of integral canonical models for Shimura varieties of abelian type following [18].
+In the first section, we first review the construction of integral canonical models for Shimura varieties of abelian type following [19].
 We then study twisting of p-divisible groups in a general setting which will be used later.
 In sections 2-4, we construct and study the Newton stratification, Ekedahl-Oort stratification, and central leaves respectively by using the approach of passing to adjoint.
 We discuss the example of quaternionic Shimura varieties in each section.
-In section 5, we revisit our constructions of stratifications using the filtered F-crystal with $G^c$ -structure of [28].
+In section 5, we revisit our constructions of stratifications using the filtered F-crystal with G^c -structure of

+[29].
 In section 6, we study the relations between the Newton stratification, the Ekedahl-Oort stratification, and the central leaves both in the general and special setting.
 Finally, in section 7 we discuss the examples of GSpin and SO Shimura varieties in details.

 Acknowledgments.
 Part of this work was done while both the authors were visiting the Academia Sinica in Taipei.
 We thank Chia-Fu Yu for the invitation and for helpful conversitions.
 We also thank the Academia Sinica for its hospitality.
-The first author was partially supported by the Chinese Academy of Sciences grants 50Y64198900 and 29Y64200900.
+The first author was partially supported by the Chinese Academy of Sciences grants 50Y64198900, 29Y64200900, the Recruitment Program of Global Experts of China, and the NSFC grants No. 11631009 and No. 11688101.